Miss Robichaux's Academy for Exceptional Young Ladies

 - Offing the Offspring: Despite regretting what a horrible mother she was, she would still willingly murder Cordelia if she had to.

-- Pet the Dog: While wandering through the hospital after Cordelia's blinding, she comes across a grieving mother whose baby was stillborn and brings it back to life.
+- While wandering through the hospital after Cordelia's blinding, she comes across a grieving mother whose baby was stillborn and brings it back to life.

 - She also restores Kyle's mental state after Zoe and Madison's shoddy resurrection, although she had pragmatic reasons for that one.

 - Properly Paranoid: She doesn't like Cordelia's husband Hank.
 We learn of this right after we find out that he's both cheating on Cordelia and murdering his mistresses.
 Not only are they his mistresses, but they are actually witches.
 AND he's been working for Marie the entire time.